AgileVentures/av-static-website/source/blog_articles/2017-10-04-av-ecosystem-review-slack-service-cucumber-regressions.html.markdown

 end
 ```

 So the state we're carrying over is the @event instance, but that should get recreated for each scenario ...
 I try removing all the expectation steps from the scenarios, but the issue still occurs.
-The failure is specifically on the attempt to pint the event start, and the error is thrown in the slack service when we try to send the slack message ...
+The failure is specifically on the attempt to ping the event start, and the error is thrown in the slack service when we try to send the slack message ...
 I take out that line and we pass:

 ```
   def send_slack_message(client, channel, text, user)